p4lang/p4runtime/docs/v1/guidance-for-generating-p4info.md

 + table search key fields, defined in the P4Info file in a `MatchField` message
-+ fields of a ValueSet, also defined in the P4Info file in a `MatchField` message
++ fields of a `ValueSet`, also defined in the P4Info file in a `MatchField` message
 + parameters specified by the control plane for a table action, defined in the P4Info file in a `Param` message